charleymroberts/workout-tracker/README.md

     I found a solution by searching stackoverflow (URL of the solution I used in the credits section), which involves generating a week number by choosing a fixed date in the past, generating the current date, subtracting the fixed date from the current date, using `.days` to calculate the number of days between the two dates, then floor dividing this number by 7 to generate a whole number of weeks between the two dates.
 This whole number is then used as the current week number.

+### Bugs remaining

+No remaining bugs have been found.

 ### Validator testing

 The code was passed through [Code Institute's Python Linter](https://pep8ci.herokuapp.com/) with no remaining issues.